Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Ancient Blue Dragon.md

     \ Frightful Presence for the next 24 hours."
   "name": "Frightful Presence"
 - "desc": "The dragon exhales lightning in a 120-foot line that is 10 feet wide.
 Each\
-    \ creature in that line must make a DC 23 Dexterity saving throw, taking dice:\
+    \ creature in that line must make a DC 23 Dexterity saving throw, taking dice:16d10|text(88)\
-    \ 16d10|avg (16d10) lightning damage on a failed save, or half as much damage\
+    \ (16d10) lightning damage on a failed save, or half as much damage on a successful\
-    \ on a successful one."
+    \ one."
   "name": "Lightning Breath (Recharge 5-6)" "legendary_actions":
 - "desc": "The dragon makes a Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception|Perception]])\